ploopcity/esp32-enumeration/README.md

 Once the device is powered on it will do the following:

-1. try to connect to a wifi network it knows
+1. Connect to a wifi network it knows about.
+Once connected:
-2. Once connected run ping sweep on network.. return a 'target list' of devices
+2. Scan the area for Bluetooth devices nearby
+3. Run a ping sweep on network
-3. Run port scan on all devices on the target list
+4. Run a port scan on every device that responded to the ping sweep
-4. Send results to a discord server
+5. Log results to a discord server

 Libraries used:\
 AsyncTCP -> by Hristo Gochkov\